 Once you've done that, or elected not to, you can click the Edit button for the effect to adjust the effect.

 It's important to understand that when you click Edit to view the effect, you're not opening the same window as when you click Edit in the Audio cue.
 It can be difficult to keep track of which edit window belongs to which cue.
 Take your time and be sure that you're making changes in the place you intend.

 Make any adjustments you wish to the effect.
 This is a situation in which Live fade preview can be very helpful.
 It's turned on by default, but if you've turned it off, consider turning it back on when adjusting audio effects in a Fade cue.
 That way, you can make adjustments in the Fade cue while the target Audio cue is running, so that you can hear those adjustments in real time.

 Now, when you run the Fade cue, the parameters you adjusted will smoothly fade from their initial values, set in the Audio cue, to the values you set in the Fade cue.

-While AudioUnits can also be placed on Cue Outputs and on Device Outputs, Fade cues cannot adjust those effects.
-To learn more about effects on outputs, refer to the section of the documentation on the Audio Patch Editor.
+AudioUnits can also be placed on Cue Outputs and on Device Outputs, but effects there cannot be the target of Fade Cues.
+To learn more about effects on outputs, see Settings.

 By default, Fade cues are Absolute.
 This means that any parameters that you adjust with a Fade cue will arrive at their final levels regardless of their status before the Fade cue runs.
 If you use a Fade cue to set the master level of a target Audio cue to